cci-web-science-security/web-science/syllabus.md

 ## Course History

+These course materials have been prepared by [Dr. Michele C. Weigle](https://www.cs.odu.edu/~mweigle/).

-This course at ODU was originally developed by [Dr. Michael Nelson](https://www.cs.odu.edu/~mln/), based on Dr. Frank McCown (ODU alum)'s Intro to Web Science course at Harding University.
-In previous semesters, it has also been taught by Dr. Alexander Nwala (former PhD student at ODU).
+This course at ODU was originally developed by [Dr. Michael L. Nelson](https://www.cs.odu.edu/~mln/), based on [Dr. Frank McCown](https://sites.harding.edu/fmccown/)'s Intro to Web Science course at [Harding University](https://www.harding.edu/).
+In previous semesters, it has also been taught by [Dr. Alexander Nwala](https://alexandernwala.com/) (former PhD student at ODU).
+Contributions from all of these instructors have been incorporated into the course materials.